solidi/writing/67-video-game-concepts-for-the-uninitiated.md

 **The permanence of objects** - objects which remain strewn across an area is an expression of disorder, especially if these objects are revisited later.
 Going back to what was placed earlier is of interest.
 Things are rarely accumulated in video games, as resources are reclaimed.

-**Repeat and retry** - nothing gets the kids going, like reprising one of the items above, doing it repeatedly.
+**Repeat and retry** - reprising one of the items above or below, doing it repeatedly.
 The same goes for these concepts in video games.
 A solid rewind/repeat mechanism is yet to be developed, but ideas have been tried.

 **Full brights and environment** - nothing gets the kids laughing if there is play at night, in the snow, or an environmental change.
 Environmental space is the same as in video games.
 There are copious amounts of effects.
 Recently, glowing objects, or full brights, are often used for improved visual style.

-**The fluidity of movement** - my kids climb to inaccessible areas.
+**The fluidity of movement** - kids like to climb to inaccessible areas.
 They jump around and laugh when their perspectives are altered, looking upside down!
 The same goes for video games; lately, games have opened up into fantastic "acrobatics," "parkour," vertical play, moving fast, and [flying upside down](https://medium.com/@solidi/read-these-5-passionate-software-engineering-books-this-holiday-6c6ad8fbd211).
 There are mechanics left undiscovered.

 **Chaos in quantity** - increasing the number of objects makes kids go nuts.
 Think of a ball pit where there are thousands of similar items.
 So in video games, in a gray box or sandbox, with lots of abilities to spawn them.
 Chaos mode, where objects are at insane levels, makes for an exciting, time-consuming experience.